ftsrg/trainbenchmark-ttc/README.md

 ## Implementing the benchmark for a new tool

 To implement a tool, it is recommended to start from an existing implementation.
 Please implement your own  [benchmark logic](https://github.com/FTSRG/trainbenchmark-ttc/blob/master/hu.bme.mit.trainbenchmark.ttc.benchmark.java/src/main/java/hu/bme/mit/trainbenchmark/ttc/benchmark/java/JavaBenchmarkLogic.java) and [benchmark case factory](https://github.com/FTSRG/trainbenchmark-ttc/blob/master/hu.bme.mit.trainbenchmark.ttc.benchmark.java/src/main/java/hu/bme/mit/trainbenchmark/ttc/benchmark/java/benchmarkcases/JavaBenchmarkCaseFactory.java) which instantiates the classes for each query defined in the benchmark.

+## Naming conventions

+To avoid confusion between the different implementations, we decided to use the [Smurf Naming convention](http://blog.codinghorror.com/new-programming-jargon/) (see #21).
+This way, the classes in the Java implementation are named `JavaBenchmarkCase`, `JavaPosLength`, `JavaPosLengthMatch`, `JavaPosLengthTransformation`, while the classes in the EMF-IncQuery implementation are named `EMFIncQueryBenchmarkCase`, `EMFIncQueryPosLength`, etc. We found that relying on the package names to differentiate the `hu.bme.mit.trainbenchmark.ttc.benchmark.java.BenchmarkCase` and the `hu.bme.mit.trainbenchmark.ttc.benchmark.emfincquery.BenchmarkCase` classes is error-prone and should be avoided.